rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

 `NDDSHOME` environment variable to point to the top level directory where *RTI Connext* is installed.

-1. Run *Persistence Service* from the top level directory for this example that contains the `PersistenceServiceConfig.xml`.
-You can choose from `defaultTransient` or `defaultPersistent` depending on the kind of scenario you are running.
+1. Run *Persistence Service* by using either the `defaultTransient` or `defaultPersistent` configuration, depending on the kind of scenario you are running.
 You can also control on which domain ID *Persistence Service* runs by using the `-domainId` argument.

     For this step we use the `defaultTransient` configuration while running on